Fourth of July in Washington includes fireworks, military flyovers and protests

 - Ramp from Va.
 Route 27 to Memorial Avenue/Circle

-- The right lane of northbound George Washington Memorial Parkway from the 14th Street Bridge to Theodore Roosevelt Island.
+- The right lane of northbound George Washington Memorial Parkway from the 14th Street Bridge to Theodore Roosevelt Island

-- Access to East Potomac Park from I-395 will be by National Park Service permit only after 4 p.m.
+- After 4 p.m., access to East Potomac Park from Interstate 395 will be by National Park Service permit only.

 Closed from 11 a.m. until about 10 p.m.: